In-Person Community Gatherings Guide

 Gathering in person is more than a “nice-to-have” for followers of Jesus.
 It is essential for our health, growth, and joy.

-When you gather on Sundays, do what is spiritually encouraging, edifying, and joyful for your community, exercising your gifts to serve one another in love.
+When you gather, do what is spiritually encouraging, edifying, and joyful for your community, exercising your gifts to serve one another in love.
 Here are some ideas of how to spend the time, and we encourage your community to get creative with your own ideas:

-- Participate in the online Sunday service by using a laptop or watching together on separate devices.
+- Participate in the our Sunday service together in-person or online.

 - Discuss what God has taught you from the previous week’s daily Bible readings in BREAD.

-To hear how one community in our church has got creative in gathering in person, listen to this episode of The Reality Daily podcast.
+To hear how one community in our church has gotten creative in gathering in person, listen to this episode of The Reality Daily podcast.

 Before gathering, please read the city’s abbreviated rules and the SF Department of Health’s expanded rules.
 While there is much to be aware of and practice for the safety of all involved, here are some of the main guidelines that your community must adhere to: